 The first year core focuses on normal aspects of pregnancy, birth, and postpartum, including normal variations, as well as some basic deviations as they relate to identifying and managing normalcy.

 Supplemental courses are scheduled according to the recommended course sequence while electives are scheduled as demand and opportunity allows.

-Not all students within a cohort choose to take supplementals in the recommended sequence; those who deviate from the recommended course sequence will experience delays in the completion of the program .
+Not all students within a cohort choose to take supplementals in the recommended sequence; those who deviate from the recommended course sequence may experience delays in the completion of the program.

-Generally, first year supplementals are designed to orient students to college-level learning, and to provide a foundation that will support students progress through the midwifery curriculum.
+Generally, first year supplementals are designed to orient students to college-level learning, and to provide a foundation that will support student progress through the midwifery curriculum.